mravanelli/pytorch-kaldi/README.md

 ```

 7- Results
-With this configuration file you should obtain a **Phone Error Rate (PER)=28.1%**.
+With this configuration file, you should obtain a **Phone Error Rate (PER)=28.1%**.
 Note that some oscillations around this performance are more than natural and are due to different initialization of the neural parameters.

 You can take a closer look into our results [here](https://bitbucket.org/mravanelli/pytorch-kaldi-exp-timit/src/master/TIMIT_rev/TIMIT_joint_training_liGRU_fbank/)

 ## Distant Speech Recognition with DIRHA
-In this tutorial we use the DIRHA-English dataset to perform a distant speech recognition experiment.
+In this tutorial, we use the DIRHA-English dataset to perform a distant speech recognition experiment.
 The DIRHA English Dataset is a **multi-microphone speech corpus** being developed under the EC project DIRHA.
 The corpus is composed of both real and simulated sequences recorded with 32 sample-synchronized microphones in a domestic environment.
 The database contains signals of different characteristics in terms of noise and reverberation making it suitable for various multi-microphone signal processing and distant speech recognition tasks.
 The part of the dataset currently released is composed of 6 native US speakers (3 Males, 3 Females) uttering 409 wall-street journal sentences.
 The training data have been created using a realistic data contamination approach, that is based on contaminating the clean speech *wsj-5k* sentences with high-quality multi-microphone impulse responses measured in the targeted environment.
 For more details on this dataset, please refer to the following papers:

 - *M. Ravanelli, L. Cristoforetti, R. Gretter, M. Pellin, A. Sosi, M. Omologo, "The DIRHA-English corpus and related tasks for distant-speech recognition in domestic environments", in Proceedings of ASRU 2015.
 [ArXiv](https://arxiv.org/abs/1710.02560)*